Dr. Emily Hanna Crane

 An avid performer, Dr. Crane has given concerts across North America, Taiwan, and Europe.
 She is one of the concertmasters of the Gateway Chamber Orchestra, performing a variety of solos including Chamber Symphony (John Adams), the scordatura piccolo violin in the Brandenburg Concerto No. 1 (J. S. Bach), Orphée-Sérénade (William Bolcom), and Chamber Symphony, Op.
 9 (Arnold Schönberg).
 In November 2011 Dr. Crane was featured as the violin soloist in Michael Daugherty's violin concerto Ladder to the Moon.
 GCO's 2nd recordings, Chamber Symphonies, was released by Summit Records in May 2012.

 Dr. Crane is a founding member of the Hanna-Yang Duo, with pianist Hui-Ting Yang, dedicated to premiering new works.
 The Duo premiered Metamorphoses II by Clifton Callender (commissioned by the Florida State Music Teachers Association and the Hanna-Yang Duo) at the 2009 FSMTA conference in Tallahassee.
 The Duo has performed Metamorphoses II at the 2011 Southern Chapter College Music Society Conference, the 2011 Florida State University New Music Festival, and the 2010 College Music Society National Conference.
-A recording of the piece will be released in late 2012 or early 2013.
+A recording of the piece was released on Parma Recordings in August 2014.
 In 2005, the Duo premiered and recorded Sonata No. 1 for Violin and Piano (2004) by Ju-hwan Yu, which appears on a recording featuring contemporary Korean composers (Kum-Seong records) released in 2008.

 In addition to serving as one of the faculty advisers for Sigma Alpha Iota, Dr. Crane is a member of the Suzuki Association of the Americas, American String Teacher Association (President-Elect of the Tennessee Chapter 2013-2015), College Music Society (Board Member for Performance in the Southern College Music Society 2012-2014), and the National Association for Music Education.